Ebaka716/searchV3/memoryBank/projectbrief.md

 - Use only shadcn/ui unless creating new component patterns; document all new work in /docs and inline
 - Optimize for collaborative dev (Tom & Eli), clean PR workflow, and smooth Vercel deploys
 - Dialogue flow: queries from EnhancedInput are added to a dialogue list above the input, each with loading/result state for modular, conversational UX
 - LoadingSpinner component for consistent, modular loading feedback
+- Project is now lint/type clean, uses Suspense for useSearchParams, and dashboard page was removed.
+Local dev/build are clean.